Manufacturers Index - Canadian Blower & Forge, Co. Ltd.

 - Almost all the drill presses—and most of the other products—we have seen are labeled with the "Canadian Blower & Forge Co., Ltd." maker's name and a model name of "Canadian Buffalo".

-- Thanks to Mike Ozbun for reporting his drill press labeled as "Canadian Blower / Canada Pumps Limited".
+- Thanks to Mike Ozbun for reporting his drill press labeled, "Buffalo 15" and "Canadian Blower / Canada Pumps Limited, Kitchener Ontario Canada" (there is no "Canadian Buffalo" cast into the sides of the head).